The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

-The RV is consistent within errors at $\sim$290~km~s$^{-1}$ in the UVES spectrum and $\sim$270~km~s$^{-1}$ in the X-Shooter spectrum.
-However, the RV of the lines in the MagE spectrum follows two trends.
-The neutral atomic emissions, such as Fe~\textsc{i}, Ti~\textsc{i}, and Ni~\textsc{i}, are centered at $\sim$275~km~s$^{-1}$, similarly to the X-Shooter epoch, but the absorption from Sc~\textsc{ii}, Si~\textsc{ii} and the Paschen series indicate $\sim$315~km~s$^{-1}$.
-The 40~km~s$^{-1}$ difference between these two groups is significant and hints at a binary scenario (see Sect.~\ref{sec:dis_binary}).
-The unique lines detected in the UVES, X-Shooter, and MagE spectra are from Fe~\textsc{i} and Ti~\textsc{i}.
-We detect a shift of $\sim$20~km~s$^{-1}$ in the Fe~\textsc{i} lines and $\sim$10~km~s$^{-1}$ in Ti~\textsc{i} between the absorption in the UVES spectrum with respect to emission in X-Shooter and MagE epochs, but the large errors prevent further analysis.
+The RVs are consistent within errors at $\sim$290~km~s$^{-1}$ in the UVES data and $\sim$270~km~s$^{-1}$ in the X-Shooter epoch.
+However, in the MagE spectrum (2021), we observe two distinct RV trends.
+Neutral atomic emission lines (e.g., Fe~\textsc{i}, Ti~\textsc{i}, Ni~\textsc{i}) are centered around $\sim$275~kms$^{-1}$, similar to the X-Shooter data, while absorption lines from Sc~\textsc{ii}, Si~\textsc{ii}, and the Paschen series indicate an RV of $317\pm7$~km~s$^{-1}$.
+This $\sim$40~km~s$^{-1}$ discrepancy suggests the presence of a binary system.
+Notably, the Paschen and Sc~\textsc{ii} lines are typically observed in stars ranging from late-B to late-G spectral types.
+These features could originate from the YHG if it became slightly hotter after 2016, in which case the RV shift would reflect orbital motion.
+Alternatively, these lines may trace the companion star, representing the first direct spectroscopic detection of the binary.
+In either scenario, the RV shifts support the presence of a binary companion.